We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The middle ear is the area right behind your eardrum.

 A middle ear infection is also known as otitis media.
 It’s caused by fluid trapped behind the eardrum, which causes the eardrum to bulge.
-Along with an earache, you may sense fullness in your ear and have some fluid drainage from the affected ear.
+Along with an earache, you may sense fullness in your ear.

 Otitis media can come with a fever.
 You may also have trouble hearing until the infection starts to clear.

 If you experience fluid draining from your ear, it could be a sign the middle ear infection has progressed to a tympanic membrane rupture.
 This condition can cause a sudden loss of hearing, but